UBC-LFS/dairy-digital-signage/README.md

 The new page only needs to have YAML front matter that includes
 - layout: slideshow_image
 - screen: (name of the new key in setting.yml)

+## Developer Information

+### Requirements:
+* Clone the repo into your preferred IDE, for example, Visual Studio Code

+### GitHub Pages and Jekyll

+The website is contructed using Jekyll and is hosted on Github Pages.
+Github Pages allows static websites to be accessed through their Github repository, which holds all the pages it uses to make up the website.

+Jekyll is what we're currently using, but Github Pages can support any other static site generator.
+Read more about Jekyll and Github Pages [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).

+Jekyll uses Liquid templating in it's HTML which allows some powerful logic.
+Review it's [documentation](https://shopify.github.io/liquid/) to learn it's conditional tags as well as the ways it supports iteration.

+### Testing Locally

+It is recommended that you install Jekyll, Bundler, and Ruby on your machine so that you can run the site locally when testing changes.
+Follow the documentation [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) to do so.